raotnameh/End-to-end-E2E-Named-Entity-Recognition-from-English-Speech/asr/README.md

 ### Building it from Source

 Several libraries are needed to be installed for training to work.
-I will assume that everything is being installed in an Anaconda installation on Ubuntu, with Pytorch 1.0.
+I will assume that everything is being installed in an Anaconda installation on Ubuntu.

 Install [PyTorch](https://github.com/pytorch/pytorch#installation) if you haven't already.